liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 **Question: I am experiencing poor performance during migration.**

 Answer: Check this article to help identify where the performance bottleneck is: [Improve migration performance when using SPMT or Migration Manager.](./spmt-performance-guidance.md)

 **Question: I am experiencing throttling during migration.**

 Answer: First check the guidance in this document.
 Learn more at: [Avoid getting throttled or blocked in SharePoint.](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online)</br>For specific tools configuration or questions, please contact your third party tools vendor for more information.

 **Question: I'm continually getting throttled while I am attempting to migrate.
 Can Microsoft turn off the throttle to help me with migration?**

 Answer: Throttling is in place to protect the reliability and availability of the service.
-Throttling rules can't be disabled or suspended and **opening a support ticket will not lift throttle**.
+Throttling rules can't be disabled or suspended and **opening a support ticket doesn't lift throttle**.
 Refer to [Avoid getting throttled or blocked in SharePoint](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information.

 **Question: If you cannot turn off the throttle, what can I do if I am being throttled or experience poor performance?**

 Answer: Here are some quick self-help checks to consider:

 - Try to migrate during off-peak business hours
 - If you're experiencing slowness, make sure you aren't running any unnecessary software that may compete with migration resources.
 - Check with your software provider to ensure you're migrating to SPO/OneDrive using *app-based authentication*.
 Migration is a background task and shouldn't be run in user mode.
 If attempted to migrate in user mode, it can trigger larger than normal throttling.

 **Question: My migration is blocked with consistent high volume of Http 503 errors ("Server Too Busy")?**